 Sometimes babywearing enhances your wardrobe because you have the perfect wrap to match your dress, shoes, and handbag.
 Sometimes babywearing enhances your wardrobe because a cute baby goes with and makes up for everything – even two-days-unshowered yoga pants and nursing tank chic.
 And sometimes babywearing enhances your wardrobe because you (or your child) wouldn’t be properly dressed AT ALL without that carrier.
 Today’s stories are about those days, when a baby carrier is a nursing cover, a top, a pair of pants and a handy child-porting device, all in one:

 Katy Turnbull (a VBE with BWI of Rock-West) gave us this story:

 My son had a horrible diaper blow out on the way to a babywearing meeting.
-I took him straight to the bathroom and threw out his clothes from the waist down.
+I took him straight to the bathroom and threw out his clothes from the waist down, I´m glad I had an extra spare his new baby clothes.
 Normally at that point I would have gotten back in the car and gone home, but a babywearing meeting is a reasonable place to have toddlers wandering around half naked, so I rucked him and continued to the meeting.
 Then I wrapped him in a BWCC back to the car afterwards.
 People might have thought it strange that he didn’t have shoes on in March, but no one could tell he was pantless.